Manitoba Sales Tax (GST & RST) Calculator 2025

 Manitoba Revenues from Sales Taxes

-Sales taxes make up a significant portion of Manitoba’s budget.
-Revenues from sales taxes such as the PST are expected to total $2.021 billion, or 22.1% of all of Manitoba’s taxation revenue, during the 2020 fiscal year.
-This is more than 40% of revenue from income taxes in Manitoba.
+Like most other provinces, sales taxes make up a significant portion of the Manitoba government’s revenue.
+According to the provincial budget of 2025, revenues from RST are estimated to be $2.932 billion, or 11.7% of Manitoba’s revenue, during the 2025-26 fiscal year.
+This is nearly 50% of the revenue expected to be generated from income taxes (personal and corporate) in Manitoba.

 Federal Revenues from Sales Taxes

 Sales taxes also contribute to the Canadian government’s budget.
-The 5% Goods and Services Tax is expected to bring $40.8 billion in tax revenue during the 2019 fiscal year.
-This amounts to 14.2% of total tax revenue on the federal level.
-This is almost double the amount Canada spends on national defence every year.
+The 5% Goods and Services Tax (GST) is estimated to bring nearly $55.3 billion in tax revenue during the 2025-26 fiscal year (Source: Federal Budget 2024), or about 10.8% of the estimated total federal government revenue for the year.